 Chi-Hua Chien is a Co-Founder and Managing Partner of Goodwater Capital.
 Chi-Hua works closely with or serves on the Board of Directors of Amino, Care/of, Dosh, Monzo, Photomath, Stash, Sweatcoin, Weee! and Zumper.
 Prior to co-founding Goodwater, Chi-Hua was a General Partner at Kleiner Perkins Caufield & Byers where he invested in Chegg (CHGG), Chill (acquired by Tinder), Inspirato, Karma Science (acquired by FB), Klout (acquired by Lithium), Level Money (acquired by COF), Massdrop, Spotify (SPOT), and Twitter (TWTR).
 Previously, Chi-Hua was an Associate at Accel Partners, where he originated Accel’s investment in Facebook (FB).
 Chi-Hua was an early employee or co-founder of four startups including Coremetrics (acquired by IBM), where he led the marketing and inside sales teams, served as interim CFO, and was appointed to the Office of the President.

 Chi-Hua fell in love with startups at Stanford University where he earned a BS in Industrial Engineering, a BA in Economics, an MS in Industrial Engineering, and an MBA.
 At Stanford he was named a Mayfield Fellow, President’s Scholar, and Arjay Miller Scholar.
 He enjoys staying close to the Stanford community and is a regular guest in the undergraduate Technology Entrepreneurship course at the Engineering School.
 Chi-Hua also serves on the board of charity: water, a non-profit organization bringing clean, safe drinking water to people in developing nations.

 Eric first learned to code as an undergrad at Yale University where he majored in Cognitive Science (Phi Beta Kappa, Magna Cum Laude) and was a member of the Grammy-nominated Yale Cellos.
 Eric also received an MBA from Stanford University’s Graduate School of Business.
-Eric serves on the advisory board of the Johns Hopkins Alliance for Science and Technology and the non-profit board of the San Francisco Friends of Chamber Music.
+Eric serves on the advisory board of the Johns Hopkins Alliance for Science and Technology and the board of St. Thomas More Chapel at Yale University.

 We are looking for some passionate individuals to help us empower industry-leading companies.Careers